If you don’t know it’s a thought it becomes your reality. <Anon>

 Put very simply, habitual patterns arise from grasping at a manufactured self, ego, that doesn’t actually exist.

 As a sole support mother, being without a job sometimes was especially troubling for me.
-I finally realized that depending on external conditions (e.g. a job; the opinions of “Others,” others that I myself — ego —have created) for my self-esteem was the problem.
-I had a belief that, to feel worthwhile, I had to have a job.
+I finally realized that depending on external conditions (e.g. a job; the opinions of “others,” others that ego itself creates) for my self-esteem was the problem.
+I had a belief, an expectation, that, to feel worthwhile, I had to have a job.
+When I wasn’t working in the marketplace, my ego’s expectation wasn’t met.
+I was attached to this expectation.

 That’s what ego does to convince itself that it exists in a solid, permanent way in an “external” world.